 - S&P Global Market Intelligence (Standard & Poor's) banking and financial database, covering public and private banks worldwide

-- Datastream (Thomson Reuters / Refinitiv) global financial and macroeconomic platform covering equities, stock market indices, currencies, company fundamentals, fixed income securities and key economic indicators for 175 countries and 60 markets
+- Datastream (Refinitiv / London Stock Exchange plc) global financial and macroeconomic platform covering equities, stock market indices, currencies, company fundamentals, fixed income securities and key economic indicators for 175 countries and 60 markets

 - Global Financial Data (GFD Corp. / Finaeon) providing long-range financial data series on stocks, bonds, bills and other instruments, covering approximately 200 countries from the early modern period to present.